SamuelMarks/c-str-span/README.md

   - a byte pointer
   - an integer size

 Use this to create SDKs that pass `az_span` instances to functions to ensure that a buffer's address and size are always passed together; this reduces the chance of bugs.
 And, since we have the size, operations are fast; for example, we never need to call `strlen` to find the length of a string in order to append to it.
-Furthermore, when our SDK functions write or copy to an `az_span`, our functions ensure that we never write beyond the size of the buffer; this prevents data corruption.
+Furthermore, when your SDK functions write or copy to an `az_span`, those functions ensure that we never write beyond the size of the buffer; this prevents data corruption.
 And finally, when reading from an `az_span`, we never read past the `az_span`'s size ensuring that we don't process uninitialized data.

-Since your SDK functions require `az_span` parameters, customers must know how to create `az_span` instances so that you can call functions in our SDK.
+Since your SDK functions require `az_span` parameters, customers must know how to create `az_span` instances so that you can call functions in their SDK.
 Here are some examples.

 Create an empty `az_span`: